 Normally prior to starting your IVF treatments, weekly to fortnightly treatments are best.

 Once you have started a stimulated cycle, weekly treatments are recommended and then ideally you would have one treatment timed between trigger and egg pick up.

-Now a days evidence suggests that fresh embryos are often NOT best due to the effects the stimulatory drugs may have on the uterine lining.
+Evidence suggests that fresh embryos are often NOT best due to the effects the stimulatory drugs may have on the uterine lining.
 Most likely your IVF specialist will recommend that your embryos are frozen and then transferred at a later date.

 Having weekly to fortnightly acupuncture treatments between egg pick up and embryo transfer would be recommended whilst we work on trying to create the best environment for your embryo.

 I also highly recommend that we go through a thorough naturopathic screening process as an adjunct to your Acupuncture treatment.
-This would be a very targeted approach that involves assessing your general and hormonal health status based predominantly on routine pathology tests and looking at nutritional and herbal remedies to address any anomalies
+This would be a very targeted approach that involves assessing your general and hormonal health status based predominantly on routine pathology tests and looking at nutritional and herbal remedies to address any anomalies.